 How to get to Saint Germain from Paris airports?

-Where to eat
+Where to eat in Saint Germain area?

 Want to buy wine for a great night?